fm3chanic/color_schemes/doc/galery.md

 ![Sakura Haruno - Light -](/assets/pictures/text-editor/sakura-haruno-light.png)<br><br>
 ![Sakura Haruno - Light -](/assets/pictures/terminal/sakura-haruno-light.png)<br><br>
 **Solarpunk**<br>
-The last member of the punk generes I wanted to add.<br>
+The last member of the punk genere I wanted to add.<br>
 One day I setup a new Ubuntu installation and switched the terminal to the first preinstalled theme catching my eye, which was not gnome.
 It was solarized.<br>There are people loving it.
 There are people hating it.
 I was one of those who liked the idea, but not the implementation.<br>
 This is my solution for a better (in my eyes) implementation of the solar punk genere as editor / terminal theme.<br><br>